-Predominantly grass seeds and seeds extracted from the hard seed pods of Eucalyptus, Casuarina and Banksia trees.
+Predominantly grass seeds and seeds extracted from the hard seed pods of Eucalyptus, Casuarina and Banksia tracs.
+Occasionally food on insect and Banksia trees.
 Occasionally feed on insect larvae.

 Active Management: As this species may form large flocks, initiation of harassment activities before flocks form, when only small numbers of birds are present, can help mitigate strike risk.